USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_configure_linux_environment.md

  ncdump -k file_name.nc4
 ```

-Output for files created with the netCDF4 libraries
+Output for files created with the netCDF4 libraries:

 ```
 netCDF-4 classic model
 ```

+### Build Method

+First build netCDF, second build I/O API using your netCDF build, and then build CMAQ using your libraries from netCDF and I/O API.

 In addition to two different methods of building libraries, the libraries can be built with different versions of compilers.

+It is recommended to use the module environment to avoid mixing and matching other library build configuations.

 Instructions will be provided for both intel and GNU compilers.

-### Three install scripts are used to build CMAQ and the underlying libraries:
+### Three install scripts are provided to build CMAQ and the underlying libraries:

 1. netCDF-C and netCDF-Fortran install script
 2. I/O API install script
 3. CMAQ install script for cb6r5 mechanism and m3dry dry deposition scheme

-Instructions for running these install scripts are available in the following tutorials
+Instructions for editing and running these install scripts are available in the following tutorials

 - **Directions on how to prepare your Linux system for installing CMAQ** (These instructions use a subset of the install scripts available below)